-Does printer ink cartridge dry up if you don’t use it?
+Does the printer ink cartridge dry up if you don’t use it?
 Yes, infrequent usage is the most common cause of dry cartridges.
 Your cartridges may dry out if you only use the printer once a year.
-Do you know How long does it take for ink cartridges to dry out?
+Do you know How long it takes for ink cartridges to dry out?
 A printer cartridge’s shelf life is the estimated period it will last in its sealed packaging.
 An original printer cartridge has a 24-month shelf life, whereas a compatible cartridge has a 36-month shelf life.

 We recommend leaving your printer on in normal usage but turning it off if you will not use it for more than a month.